ningpengtao-coder/gitlab-foss/doc/development/testing_guide/best_practices.md

 `:clean_gitlab_redis_queues` traits as appropriate.

 Sidekiq jobs are typically not run in specs, but this behaviour can be altered in each spec through the use of `perform_enqueued_jobs` blocks.
-Any spec that causes Sidekiq jobs to be pushed to Redis should use the `:sidekiq` trait, to ensure that they are removed once the spec completes.
+Any spec that causes Sidekiq jobs to be pushed to Redis should use the `:sidekiq_inline` trait, to ensure that they are removed once the spec completes.

+The `:sidekiq_inline_tech_debt` trait was added when [Sidekiq inline mode was changed to fake mode](https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/31662) to all the examples that needed Sidekiq to actually process jobs.
+Examples with this trait should be either fixed to not rely on Sidekiq processing jobs, or their `:sidekiq_inline_tech_debt` trait should be updated to `:sidekiq_inline` if the processing of background jobs is needed/expected.

 #### Filesystem